volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

 ---
-title: Algorithms | Linked List in JavaScript
+title: Algorithms | Linked List In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: "A linked list is the linear collection of data whose order is not given by their physical placement in memory.
 There are 3 types of linked
   lists: singly-linked, doubly-linked and circular-linked.
 Learn the differences